 In Clio, you will need to establish two separate bank accounts.
 One for your operating account and one for your trust accounts.
-Typically, these are the accounts your Clio trainer setup with you during your initial training session.
-To see these accounts from Clio, on the black menu bar along the left side of your screen, click on accounts.
+Typically, these are the accounts your Clio trainer set up with you during your initial training session.
+To see these accounts from Clio, click on accounts on the black menu bar along the left side of your screen.

-The “Transactions” subtabs within both a Matter and a Contact card will give you a microledger of the transactions in and out of a given account for that Matter or Contact.
-These microledgers are where you are going to be doing the bulk of the recording of incoming Client Trust funds and viewing the line items to ensure the funds are accurate.
+The “Transactions” sub tabs within a Matter and a Contact card will give you a microledger of the transactions of a given account for that Matter or Contact.
+These microledgers are where you will be doing the bulk of the recording of incoming Client Trust funds and viewing the line items to ensure the funds are accurate.

 For more information on how to enter client funds into trust from within a Matter, this support article will help.

-A firm’s client ledger report can be created in Clio.
+You can create a law firm’s client ledger report in Clio.
 On the black menu bar on the left of your screen, click on “Reports,” then go to the section Client Reports.
-The report that will show the client’s detailed activities of their trust funds, it is called the Trust Ledger.
+The report that will show the client’s detailed activities of their trust funds is called the Trust Ledger.
 There is also a report that will show just the client’s balance of their trust funds called the Trust Listing.

 A firm’s client ledger report can also be created in QuickBooks online, using the Trust liability account you created.
-We will discuss the importance of being able to create your client ledger report in QuickBooks Online when we discuss the three-way reconciliation process below.
+We will discuss the importance of creating your client ledger report in QuickBooks Online when we discuss the three-way reconciliation process below.